anttiharju/bachelors-thesis/README.md

-# Software project success factors and their universality limitations
+# Software project success factors and limitations of their universality

 The thesis is written in Finnish, but the English abstract has been copy-pasted below: